Pneumonia in Children

 viruses can be spread by direct contact with a person who is already infected with

 Common bacteria and viruses that may cause pneumonia are:

 Which children are at risk for pneumonia?

-A child is more likely to get pneumonia if he or she has:
+A child is more likely to get pneumonia if they have:

-In addition, children younger than 1 year are at risk if they are around secondhand
+In addition, children younger than 1 year old are at risk if they are around secondhand

 tobacco smoke.
 This is especially true if their mother smokes.